tensorchiefs/dl_course_2018/docs/docker.md

 # How to use the docker container for the course

-** Note that it's also possible to use a TensorFlow installation with anaconda, this is especially important for windows users which sometimes struggle quite a lot to install docker **
+** If you prefer not to work with docker you can alternatively install TensorFlow and keras with anaconda.
+You can find an installation guide on our website: [Anaconda installation guide](https://github.com/tensorchiefs/dl_course_2018/blob/master/docs/anaconda.md)**

 We provide a docker image [oduerr/tf_docker:cpu_r](https://github.com/oduerr/tf_docker) with [Tensorflow](http://www.tensorflow.org) (v1.13.0) , [TFLearn](http://tflearn.org/), [Keras](https://keras.io/), and many other pre-installed python libraries (numpy, pandas).
 It also allows to run R-code inside the notebooks.
 See e.g. [here](https://github.com/oduerr/tf_docker/blob/cpu_r/notebooks/UseR.ipynb) how to use it.

 ## Installation of docker

 * The official installation guide can be found at: [https://docs.docker.com/engine/installation/](https://docs.docker.com/engine/installation/)
-* In case that the docker installation does not work you can directly install Tensorflow via Anaconda.
-You can find an installation guide on our website: [Anaconda installation guide](https://github.com/tensorchiefs/dl_course_2018/blob/master/docs/anaconda.md)

 ## Running the container